Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Validate clarity with copy and visual tests

 A/B-test buyer-state H1 variants against product-name H1.
 The clarity-led variant typically lifts add-to-cart rate without changing checkout completion.
-The lift confirms the diagnosis.
-If add-to-cart does not lift on the buyer-state variant, the clarity layer is intact and the diagnostic moves to the next layer.
+The lift confirms the marketing audit.
+If add-to-cart does not lift on the buyer-state variant, the clarity layer is intact and the marketing audit moves to the next layer.

-H2 Trust Diagnose second · PDP and account-level
+H2 Trust Audit second · PDP and account-level

 Audit trust signals against saturation